Stephanie W. Jamison

-Stephanie Wroth Jamison (born July 17, 1948) is an American linguist, currently at University of California, Los Angeles and an Elected Fellow of the American Academy of Arts & Sciences.
+Stephanie Wroth Jamison (born July 17, 1948) is an American linguist, currently at University of California, Los Angeles and an elected Fellow of the American Academy of Arts & Sciences.
 She did her doctoral work at Yale University as a student of Stanley Insler, and is trained as a historical linguist and Indo-Europeanist.
 Much of her work focusses on Sanskrit and other Indo-Iranian languages.

+She was married to the Indo-Europeanist Calvert Watkins from 1980 until his death in 2013.